Follow the step by step process or choose what situation that best describes you:

 Application process

 Applications to sit for the LSAT may be completed and filed online, where you may also pay the examination fee.
-The LSAT is offered on Mondays and Saturdays in June, July, September, October, November, January, February, March and April.
+The LSAT is offered on Mondays and Saturdays in June, July, September, October, November, January, February, March, and April.
 These test centers in Hawaii administer the LSAT:

 Receiving Your Score

 Your LSAT scores should arrive by postal mail about three weeks post-exam.
-The lowest possible LSAT score is a 120, and the highest, 180.
+The lowest possible LSAT score is 120, and the highest, 180.
 According to representatives of the University of Hawaii at Manoa William S. Richardson School of Law, the LSAT and your undergraduate grade point average (GPA) constitute about two-thirds of the admission decision.
-Most students admitted to this law school have an average LSAT scores of 151.
+Most students admitted to this law school have an average LSAT score of 151.

 Application process